mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 * _Availability_: The Internet's availability (as well as applications and services built upon it) improves when there are many ways to obtain access to it.
 While centralized services typically benefit from the focused attention that their elevated role requires, when they do fail, the resulting loss of availability can have disproportionate impact.

-To summarize, Internet protocols avoid centralization because allowing it would allow the Internet (or some part of it) to be captured by a single entity, effectively turning it into a 'walled garden' that fails to meet its architectural design goals and users' expectations.
+To summarize, Internet protocols avoid centralization because allowing it would allow the Internet (or some part of it) to be captured, effectively turning it into a 'walled garden' that fails to meet its architectural design goals and users' expectations.

 # Kinds of Centralization {#kinds}